 - Copies of all unofficial transcripts.

 - Documentation of 75 clinical hours in the Fort Lewis College Athletic Training Room.

 - Completed Technical Standards document.

 Once the application has been received and reviewed, an interview with the admissions committee will be conducted to discuss the application.
 A completed application and interview will not guarantee admittance into the ATEP at Fort Lewis College.
-Upon acceptance into the ATEP, the student will be responsible for numerous programmatic fees, such as individual liability insurance (approximately $40.00/year), Fort Lewis College athletic registration fee (approximately $80.00/year), and student nametag (approximately $10.00, one-time fee).
+Upon acceptance into the ATEP, the student will be responsible for numerous programmatic fees, such as individual liability insurance (approximately $40.00/year), Fort Lewis College athletic registration fee (approximately $80.00/year), background check (approximately $40/year), and student nametag (approximately $10.00, one-time fee).